-Cruise on Inle Lake to the crumbling Shwe Indein Pagodas.
-Built in the 17th century, it is home to nearly one thousand stupas and pagodas.
+Cruise on Inle Lake to the crumbling Indein Pagoda complex.
+Built in the 17th-century, it is home to nearly 1,000 stupas and pagodas.
 Walk through the rice paddies to Sae Ma village.

 Fly to Yangon.
-Upon arrival, browse the famous Bogyoke market, perfect for souvenir shopping.
+Upon arrival browse the famous Bogyoke market, perfect for souvenirs.
 Enjoy the afternoon at leisure before a late afternoon visit to Botataung Pagoda.
-This evening, stroll around Chinatown to visit a temple as you go.
+This evening, stroll around Chinatown before a farewell dinner.